 Elderberries have gained popularity in recent years for their use in alleviating and avoiding the flu and boosting the immune system.

 Black elderberries have a long history of use in folk medicine.
-The elderberry fruit are often used for preserves, syrups, and tinctures, while the bark and flowers are also useful.
+The elderberry fruit is often used for preserves, syrups, and tinctures, while the bark and flowers are also useful.
 The bark has been used traditionally as a diuretic, laxative, and to induce vomiting.
 The flowers are helpful for inducing sweating (to help break a fever) and for skin health.
-The leaves and stems are poisonous.
+The leaves and stems are toxic.

 Health Benefits of Elderberry

 Elderberry has been used for generations for its health benefits.
 Most people know that elderberry is used for colds and flu, and here is why:

 Elderberry has a long history of use for respiratory illnesses and modern science backs up this use.